yogasetiawan11/Kubernetes/05-Service-practice.md

 # What is service in Kubernetes
 A Kubernetes Service is an abstraction layer which defines a logical set of Pods and enables external traffic exposure, load balancing and service discovery for those Pods.

-When you create, destroy and replace the Pods come up with Their Default IP adresses all of the IP addresses are not stable (Always change), Because of this service acs as an abstraction layer that defines a logical set of pods and a policy to access them.
+When you create, destroy and replace. the Pods come up with Their Default IP adresses all of the IP addresses are not stable (Always change), Because of this service acs as an abstraction layer that defines a logical set of pods and a policy to access them.

 Service offers your 3 advantages that is Load Balancing, Service Discovery, Expose your app to the World